AntonioZZ841/Ten-Pin-Bowling-Imaging/README.md

 # Ten-Pin-Bowling-Imaging
-This project aims to provide binary tools for detection of bowling pins after a strke.
+This project aims to provide binary tools for detection of bowling pins after a roll.
 The Core codes are realised based on **OpenCV 4.3.0** and **C++**.
 The executives can be built via **CMake** and **make** by the following commands: